China's Wuhan to keep residents on trial as coronavirus lockdowns will be eliminated - Go Tech Daily

 Feng Jing, who runs a team of community workers who care for the Tanhualin neighborhood in Wuhan, said in a government tour for journalists on Friday that they would continue to conduct extensive checks on residents.

-“We carry out comprehensive heath tests daily and keep detailed records of their health status,” he said, adding that there is no possibility of asymptomatic cases in his community.
+“We conduct comprehensive health checks daily and keep detailed records of their health status,” he said, adding that there is no possibility of asymptomatic cases in his community.

 “Currently our neighborhood is a non-epidemic community – it’s been 45 days to date, so we don’t have this situation,” he said.